Read letters from Rochelle and Tyler Holm

 Serving at the University of Livingstonia, College of Theology, and Mzuzu University

-Rochelle and Tyler are periodically in the US.
+Rochelle and Tyler will next be in the U.S. and available for speaking in 2015.
 Email them to invite them to speak at your church or organization.

 About Tyler and Rochelle Holm's ministry